 Note: As the postcode is used to identify the general area of the property, it may not always reflect its precise location, therefore please only use this map as a guide.

-Westward Ho! beach is a beautiful 2 mile stretch of Blue Flag accredited sand, with safe clean bathing and lifeguarded duty during the summer season.
-The wide beach is backed along its edge by a ridge made from thousands of round, sea smoothed pebbles.
-As the tide draws in, it gradually moves the pebbles closer to the beach, depleting the ridge, so every year there is a festival called ‘Potwalloping’ in Westward Ho! where residents pile the pebbles back up on the top of the ridge, further protecting the Burrows Country Park behind.
+The beach is a beautiful 2 mile stretch of Blue Flag accredited sand, with safe clean bathing and lifeguarded duty during the summer season.
+The wide Devon beach is backed along its edge by a ridge made from thousands of round, sea smoothed pebbles.
+As the tide draws in, it gradually moves the pebbles closer to the beach, depleting the ridge, so every year there is a festival called ‘Potwalloping’ where residents pile the pebbles back up on the top of the ridge, further protecting the Burrows Country Park behind.
 Usually held across May Bank Holiday, there’s live music and food stalls, and a great atmosphere as everybody helps out to re-build the ridge.

-Being so close to the sea, there’s always somewhere to get delicious hot fish and chips in Westward Ho!.
+Being so close to the sea, there’s always somewhere to get delicious hot fish and chips.
 Buy them to take away and perch on the pebble ridge as the tide comes in, or take them back to your cosy cottage for a teatime treat.
-In Westward Ho!’s little plaza, just behind the seafront, there is a collection of restaurants offering traditional and international home cooked dishes.
+In the little plaza, just behind the seafront, there is a collection of restaurants offering traditional and international home cooked dishes.
 From Thai, to gourmet burgers and from steaming bowls of fresh mussels to a delicious Sunday roast, there’s plenty of choice to satisfy any appetite.

 For a sweeter treat, there’s always opportunities in Westward Ho! to get North Devon's famous ice cream Hocking’s.
 The trusty van is almost always parked in its spot in the plaza, and during the summer months, a van is parked near the beach entrance too.
 The delicious ice cream is made using a secret recipe and taste delicious with a chocolate flake and a dollop of Devon clotted cream on top.

-With the huge beach and fantastic surfing conditions, you need to at least dip your toes in the water at Westward Ho!.
+With the huge beach and fantastic surfing conditions, you need to at least dip your toes in the water.
 There are a couple of good surf schools where you can book lessons and rent the appropriate equipment, and the wide arc of sand and huge length of beach make it a great place to learn.
 There are plenty of other water sports to try too, including kayaking and the new craze that’s sweeping the nation, stand-up paddleboarding.